izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 1. Select the **Settings and more** icon ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **New Inprivate window**.

 ### Manage browser history
-See and clear your browser history on Edge to remove your data.
+See and clear your browser history on Edge to remove your data from your browsing session.
 1. Select the **Settings and more** icon ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **Settings**.
 2. Select **Privacy, search, and services**.
 3. Under **Clear browsing data**, select an option from the **Choose what to clear** dropdown menu.